bhauman/lein-figwheel/README.md

 ### What actually happens

 This plugin starts the cljsbuild auto builder, opens a websocket and starts static file server.
-When you save a cljs file, cljsbuild will detect that and compile it and other affected files.
+When you save a ClojureScript file, cljsbuild will detect that and compile it and other affected files.
 It will then pass a list those changed files off to the figwheel server.
 The figwheel server will in turn push the paths of the **relevant** compiled javascript files through a websocket so that the browser can reload them.

-There is also a figwheel client that you need to include into your cljs project to start a process which listens for changes and reloads the files.
+There is also a figwheel client that you need to include into your ClojreScript project to start a process which listens for changes and reloads the files.

 The main motivation for lein-figwheel is to allow for the interactive development of ClojureScript.
 Figwheel doesn't provide this out of the